rbcmendoza/eosc-556b-project/README.md

 ## Installation instructions
 1. Clone the repository.
 2. Create an environment using `conda env create -f environment.yml`.
+3. Activate the environment using `conda env activate eosc556b_project`.
-3. Open the _phase1.ipynb_ notebook with Jupyter and you're good to go!
+4. Open the _phase1.ipynb_ notebook with Jupyter and you're good to go!

 ## Important components
 1. The necessary packages are indicated in _environment.yml_ file.